jymmyt/open-meteo-mcp/README.md

 # Open Meteo Server

-A simple FastMCP server that provides weather forecasts using the [Open-Meteo API](https://open-meteo.com/).
-This project exposes a tool to fetch hourly weather forecasts for a given location, suitable for integration with MCP clients or CLI tools.
+A simple FastMCP server that provides weather forecasts and historical weather data using the [Open-Meteo API](https://open-meteo.com/).
+This project exposes tools to fetch weather forecasts, historical weather data, and model comparisons for any location, suitable for integration with MCP clients or CLI tools.

 ## Features

 - Fetch hourly weather forecasts for any latitude/longitude.
+- Access historical weather data (reanalysis) from 1940 onwards.
+- Compare weather forecasts from previous model runs.
 - Select weather models and variables (e.g., temperature, precipitation).
 - FastMCP stateless HTTP server, easy to run locally or integrate.